cybertechnica/confidential-computing-guide/docs/intro.md

 ### The notion of Trusted Computing Base (TCB)

-The Truted Computing Base (TCB) defines the components that needs to be defined as trusted.
+The [Truted Computing Base (TCB)](https://en.wikipedia.org/wiki/Trusted_computing_base) defines the components that needs to be defined as trusted.
+It is a security design requirement.

 As an example, for an application in a normal environment, the TCB includes *the hardware, firmware, hypervisor, operating system, devices, software... and then the application itself*.

+The TCB for TEEs is by design reduced to the minimal possible.
+SGX for example, the TCB will be the hardware and the enclave itself.

 ### Types of TEEs implementations
+There is multiple TEEs implementations.

+Intel has two different ones SGX (hardware-based protection) and TDX (Virtualized).
+AMD, only has a virtualized implementation (similar to TDX) called AMD SEV-SNP.
+ARM also has ARM CCA which is related to ARM TrustZone protection.

+There is other TEEs implementations by IBM, RISC-V and others which will not be discussed here.